 In the maelstrom of now, this world of uncertainties, the fundamentals of having to somehow find meaningful practice, a reason to be, peace, burgeon into focus.
 It can be hard to make sense of anything.
 Yet, whether it is a window box, a small garden or a farm, it is an unassailable fact that there is something profound about natural labour for our hands, a grounded, meaningful rhythm to counter the rudderless spinning of the mind.

 Maggie’s father would be so proud.
 I barely knew him.
-He died just four years after Maggie and I fell in love, and already by then he was fading into the mists, anger and tragedy that is
+He died just four years after Maggie and I fell in love, and already by then he was fading into the mists, anger and tragedy that is Alzheimer's.
+But I know him better now.

 I am home, back on our patch of The Priorat, taking deep breaths, pushing loaded wheelbarrows and processing change, deep change that Maggie especially needs the labour in the grove and garden to manage.
 Her mother Beryl has now passed away, an extraordinary spirit, a nurse, a font of wisdoms, a 90-year-long light.
 Hence, weight upon weight, the family farm back in England is being sold.